targets-framework/targets/docs/Overview.md

 Targets takes the concept of function composition and surfaces it to the command-line.
 It enables you, the author of the next great CLI tool, to take many small single-purpose functions and to safely compose them into complex but reliable workflows using a succint declarative syntax.

-Use Targets to build common tooling for your team/users and reduce complex workflows into reliable tasks and which are simple to operate on.
+Use Targets to build common tooling for your team/users and to reduce complex workflows into reliable tasks and which are simple to operate on.

 ## Who would want to use Targets?

-Developers, and in particular DevOps folk, and their ilk, will find it particularly useful.
-If you have some gnarly shell scripts sitting your `$HOME/bin` which you call on with any regularity, you should probably keep reading.
+Targets is built for DevOps teams who write tooling for developers.
+But any developer with a love for automation and scripting will find that Targets has a lot to offer.
+Do you have a collection gnarly POSIX scripts sitting your `$HOME/bin`?
+If so, you should probably keep reading—Targets offers a better way forward.

-Consider some practical DevOps use cases:
+## Common Use Cases

+Use Targets to author tooling for:

 * scheduling builds and deployments
-* orchestrating containers
-* complex database migrations
+* operating on cloud resources
 * managing messages and dead-letter queues in event-based systems
 * auditing source control systems at scale
 * auditing dependencies in a micro-services architecture
 * managing configuration and secrets

-All of the above referenced use cases are examples of complex workflows to which Targets is ideally suited.

-So, get ready to throw out all those overgrown POSIX scripts, ditch that late night python hackery, uninstall a few dozen Jenkins plugins and give Targets a spin!

-> Targets isn't just about Node.js scripting—it can easily handle readable streams and pty instances.
-This means that any existing command-line tools you have can easily be incorporated into the workflows you design.
-There are extensions to make this easy!
-Keep reading to learn more.
+To be clear, Targets doesn't do any of the above out-of-the-box but rather it enables you to quickly and easily author tools which can.

+## Project Goals

+Targets is a feature-rich task scheduling platform which strives to provide a comprehensive solution to a host of common tooling challenges.

+- **Must be equally usable by humans and machines**.

+  - Tools build with Targets will present a straight-forward interface and display easy to understand output.
+  - Targets support multiple run modes in order to adapt the interface and output to the use case.
+I.E. A "dev" mode and a "tty" mode for humans as well as a "ci" mode for use on automation servers.

+- **Provide a declarative solution whenever it is reasonable to do so.**

+  - Targets currently supports the declaration of shell commands and HTTP requests out-of-the-box.
+Additionally, Targets allows for custom "loaders" to be provided via options— this allows users to author their own custom spec interpreters.
+  - Targets enforces that all side-effects which arise from the mutation of config or from global state change be declared via "operations".

+- **Make configuration easy and flexible**.

+  - So much work and thought has gone into how Targets considers and handles configuration that its config system was lifted out of the framework and now exists as two separate modules: [Answers](https://github.com/machellerogden/answers) and [Sugar Merge](https://github.com/machellerogden/sugarmerge).
+Configuration with Targets continues to evolve.

 ## What is a "target"?

 **The short answer:** it's a task.

 **The technical answer:** At it's core, a target is just a JavaScript function which may return either null, a value, a [Promise](https://promisesaplus.com/), a [ReadableStream](https://nodejs.org/api/stream.html#stream_readable_streams) or a [pty](https://www.npmjs.com/package/node-pty) instance.
-But Targets also supports a declarative syntax written as either JSON or YML which allows you to create workflows out of shell commands and/or network requests without writing a single line of code.
+Targets also supports a declarative syntax written as either JSON or YML which allows you to create workflows out of shell commands and/or network requests without writing a single line of code.

 ## What is a "composition"?

 A core capability of Targets is to allow targets to be composed.
 When you declare a group of targets and give it a name, we call this a composition.
-You'll learn more about this as you work through the tutorials.

 ## What is an "operation"?